minyisme/flock/README.md

 Next steps:
 - **Unittesting** Create unittests rather than hardcoded tests
 - **Frontend Interaction** Connect to frontend for cleaner calculator interface
+- **User Input Errors** Need to account for user input errors in the command line interactive section